clelandlab/quick/docs/Tutorials/mercator.md

 ## Execution Steps

 In this section, you can describe a series of steps to be executed during the run time.
 All properties in this section have prefix `i_` where `i` is the step number starting from `0`.
 All step numbers MUST be consecutive.
 The program will stop if the next consecutive number is not found.
+There is a syntax sugar to help you write steps in a more organized way at the end of this section.
 This document use step `0` as an example.

 Each step will be in the following syntax: